longwatermelon/raycast/README.md

 # raycast
 Raycasting in C

+Only supported on linux, maybe mac but I haven't tested, definitely not on windows.

 Press esc to release mouse from the window and click to recapture the mouse.

 The objective of the game is to collect 5 nuts, if you touch shrek your health decreases.
 When your health drops to 0, the game ends.